APMG/mpr-alexa-base/README.md

 This project serves as the base to Alexa skills created for the three main MPR stations: MPR News, Classical MPR, and The Current.

 It provides standard handlers and audio handlers by default, as well as a few intents that are shared by at least two of the three stations.
+It was created essentially by creating a few Alexa skills, and then extracting common functionality into a reusable library.

 ## Sample Usage